mtrudel/thousand_island/README.md

-Each `AcceptorSupervisor` process (there are 10 by default) manages two processes: an `Acceptor` which accepts connections made to the server's listener socket, and a `ConnectionSupervisor` which supervises the processes backing individual client connections.
+Each `AcceptorSupervisor` process (there are 10 by default) manages two processes: an `Acceptor` which accepts connections made to the server's listener socket, and a `DynamicSupervisor` which supervises the processes backing individual client connections.
 Every time a client connects to the server's port, one of the `Acceptor`s receives the connection in the form of a socket.
 It then creates a new `Connection` process to manage this connection, and immediately